 - Relative pronouns – that, which, who, whose

 - Conjunctions (subordinating) – while, because, although, as, when, until, unless, through, by, since, whenever, if, where, before, etc

 - Verb structures (non-finite) – (participle) verb forms that end in –ing or –ed or an infinitive verb form such as to go, to become, to see

 The Simple Complex sentences presentation (PPTX 1616.82KB), developed by teachers, may be useful in helping your student understand how complex sentences are constructed.

 Activities to support strategy

 Activity 1: modelling clauses through shared and modelled reading

-Use current classroom texts and or select suitable texts online – see Online Resources below.
+Using current classroom texts and or suitable online texts, students:

-- students have a wide range of clause combinations read to them through quality texts with the clause grouping emphasised through intonation and pausing
+- have a wide range of clause combinations read to them through quality texts with the clause grouping emphasised through intonation and pausing

-- students identify simple, compound and complex sentences (including main and subordinate clause/s) as they read or as sentences are read to students
+- identify simple, compound and complex sentences (including main and subordinate clause/s) as they read or as sentences are read to students

-- students identify the number of ideas contained within modelled sentences from texts and then identify which idea is the main (independent clause) that can stand on its own.
+- identify the number of ideas contained within modelled sentences from texts and then identify which idea is the main (independent clause) that can stand on its own.

 Activity 2: innovating on authentic texts and using students' own work